dr-dolce14/ng-fundamentals-new/README.md

     4. Added our base tage to our index.html page

     - the [routerLink] can be added to an html tag to provide a clickable link to a specified route. the expression for [routerLink] takes in an array, which is a list of path segments, followed by the parameters.

+    ### Side note on Observables
+    -Observables are like streams of data; they are like arrays where the data arrives over time.
+    -'Subject' is a type of observable
+    -You get the data out of an observable by SUBSCRIBING to it